-See also "Using NetBackup Commands" in the NetBackup Administration Console
+See also "Using NetBackup Commands" in the NetBackup Administration Console help.

-To eject media by using the viteject command
+To eject media by using the vlteject command

-- In a terminal window or command window, change to the directory in which the vlteject command resides. - 2 Run the command, using the appropriate options and parameters.
+- 1 In a terminal window or command window, change to the directory in which the vlteject command resides. - 2 Run the command, using the appropriate options and parameters.